 Results: A total of 200 nursing students participated in this study.
 The results showed that the mean scores of problem solving skills of nursing students studying in first, fourth and eighth semester were (12.74 ± 4.5), (14.24 ± 3.60) and (16.60 ± 3.70), respectively.
 The result of ANOVA analysis showed a significant difference among students’ problem-solving skills scores in the different semesters.
 Using the Tukey Post Hoc test it was determined that the difference was between first and eighth-semester students (P = 0.000), and between fourth and eighth-semester students (p = 0.001).

-Conclusion: Problem-solving and knowledge-based decision making skills are among the expected behaviors of nursing students and learning process of these skills should start from the first semester for the students.
+Conclusion: Problem-solving skills and knowledge-based decision-making are among the expected behaviors of nursing students, and learning these skills should begin during their student years.